hepabolu/mytap/README.md

 Returns the version of MyTAP installed in the server.
 The value is `NUMERIC`, and thus suitable for comparing to a decimal value.

+### `mysql_version()` ###

+    SELECT mysql_version();

+Returns an integer representation of the server version number.
+This function is useful for determining whether or not certain tests should be run or skipped (using `skip()`) depending on the version of MySQL.
+For example:

+    SELECT CASE WHEN mysql_version() < 50100
+        THEN skip('throws_ok() not supported before 5.1' )
+        ELSE throws_ok( 'SELECT 1/0', 22012, 'division by zero' )
+    END;

+The revision level is in the tens position, the minor version in the thousands position, and the major version in the ten thousands position and above (assuming MySQL 10 is ever released, it will be in the hundred thousands position).

 Compose Yourself
 ================